ICOS-Carbon-Portal/jupyter/docs/how_to.md

 <img src="../img/project_group_folder.PNG" width=500>
 </center>
 <br>
 In general, all files and folders stored directly under the project group folder are visible and editable by all group members.
 Every project folder contains a *Store* folder.
 This folder should only contain stable versions of a group's notebooks.
-Note that the content of this folder is visible to all group members in *Read only* mode and that only the group administrator is able to update it. *Store* contains a README-file, which, in turn, includes summarized information regarding the:
+Note that the content of this folder is visible to all group members in *Read only* mode and that only a person from the ICOS CP Jupyter Team has the right to update it. *Store* contains a README-file, which, in turn, includes summarized information regarding the:

 - aim of the project
-- group manager (responsible for scientific aspect & group organization)
+- group administrator (responsible for scientific aspect & group administration)
-- group administrator (ICOS CP team member - responsible for technical support)
+- contact details for technical support

-The group manager is responsible for managing the group and contacting the group administrator for requests of a technical nature (e.g. creating Jupyter accounts for new members of the group, uploading a new standard version of a notebook to *Store*, etc.).
+The group manager is responsible for managing the group and contacting the ICOS CP Jupyter Team for requests of a technical nature (e.g. creating Jupyter accounts for new members of the group, uploading a new standard version of a notebook to *Store*, etc.).
-The group administrator is an ICOS CP team member that is responsible for the technical support of the project group.

 If you have worked with ICOS CP before, you will see one directory with notebooks running on Python 2.7 from a previous ICOS CP Jupyter Hub instance.
 The name of this directory is *jupyter*.